-In early February, Microsoft announced that Windows 10 would shift to “Recommended” update status in a “phased approach” meant to encourage upgrades.
-This means that those computer users still on Windows 7 and Windows 8.1-powered machines could be automatically and regularly prompted to download the new operating system.
+In early February, Microsoft announced that Windows 10 would shift to a “recommended” update status in a “phased approach” meant to encourage upgrades.
+This means that those computer users still on Windows 7 and 8.1-powered machines could be automatically and regularly prompted to download the new operating system.

-For many computer users, a “recommended” update status isn’t necessarily a bad thing — Windows 10 has received mostly positive reviews, particularly for its return of the Start button, its newly integrated Edge web browser, its Cortana voice commands, and its enhanced security.
-A CIO.com article posted on February 18th asserted that several IT executives consider the move to Windows 10 the “smoothest Microsoft OS transition in years.”
-And industry numbers indicate that 22 million devices are now running on Windows 10; the operating system’s mobile update is scheduled to launch on February 29th, certainly adding to that market share.
+For many computer users, a “recommended” update status isn’t necessarily a bad thing—Windows 10 has received mostly positive reviews, particularly for its return of the Start button, its newly integrated Edge web browser, its Cortana voice commands, and its enhanced security.
+A CIO.com article posted on Feb.
+18 asserted that several IT executives consider the move to Windows 10 the “smoothest Microsoft OS transition in years.”
+And industry numbers indicate that 22 million devices are now running on Windows 10; the operating system’s mobile update is scheduled to launch on Feb.
+29, certainly adding to that market share.

 In addition, since the Windows 10 update arrives in a 6 GB file, some computer users might be concerned about data usage limits while downloading it.
 Or they might be worried about storage capacities on existing computers.
 Or, when the update window pops up and prompts them to start the installation process, they might be fearful of installing malware on their machine.
 Since Microsoft has never offered an OS update in this way, it’s a legitimate fear.